keith-turner/accumulo-ohc/README.md

 Accumulo-OHC builds uses a new caching SPI introduced in Accumulo 2.0.0-SNAPSHOT.

-Below is an example of how to build this project and places the needed jars in Accumulo's `lib/ext` directory.
+Below is an example of how to build this project and place the needed jars in Accumulo's `lib/ext` directory.
 This would need to be done on each tablet server.